My best live lessons are ten minutes long.

 Advanced Versions are deeper explanations and also what the patterns can do with shot shaping etc. A far superior product but it also demands more attention and studies from you.
 (Start with the light version

 Go to Youtube and become a member on my channel.
-The Light Versions are available on the light member bracket for 9$ month and Advanced Versions for 29$ per month (cancel anytime).
-Click here to enter my Youtube Channel.
+The Light Versions are available on the light member bracket for around 10$ per month and Advanced Versions around 30$ per month (cancel anytime, price fluctuates with currency conversion SEK->USD) Click here to enter my Youtube Channel.

 On Skillest (coaching app) you can purchase the patterns as specific one time fee courses.
 29$ for the Light or 99$ for the Advanced Versions.
 Click here to come to my Skillest Coaching Profile.